ApTr13/Diamond-Exploration/README.md

 The analysis of the this data set streches from answering some basic questions, to in-depth study using some complex plots.

-For any queries contact,mail at apurvatripathi13@gmial.com . :D
+For any queries, mail at apurvatripathi13@gmial.com . :D